 Pack out what you pack in.
 Trash is not only an eyesore, but a risk to animals, plants, and water sources.
 Dispose of waste properly and use recyclable camp supplies.

 If you happen to see trash, place it in a garbage receptacle.
-By doing your part, you can help ensure that the park will be beautiful and clean for all the other visitors.
+There's a real satisfaction in knowing that you left an area in better shape than you found it.
+By doing your part, you can help ensure that the park will be beautiful and clean for all of the other visitors.